 Wording Used When a Birth Record Is Not Available

-When recording books of residents and alegata marriage records (that is, “marriage supplements”: additional documents presented at time of marriage), if a birth record was not available then testimony was given by witnesses (usually two witnesses) who knew the person, in order to establish a person’s place and exact date of birth.
+When recording books of residents and alegata marriage records (that is, “marriage supplements”: additional documents presented at time of marriage), if a birth record was not available then testimony was given by witnesses (usually two witnesses) who knew the person, in order to establish the person’s place and exact date of birth.

 Because the actual birth record was not available, usually only the year of birth was recorded, rather than the day, month, and year.